 Although psoriasis usually does not affect a person’s general health (except if associated with arthritis), the disease and its treatment can interfere with daily activities and lead to depression and loss of self-esteem.

 If psoriasis is affecting your well-being then it is important to discuss this with your doctor.
-Visible psoriasis lesions can be covered up with clothing and cosmetics.
-Many people find that educating themselves about psoriasis and finding a support group can be helpful.
+Visible psoriasis lesions can be covered up with clothing and cosmetics if they are causing distress or making you feel self-conscious.

-2. Psoriasis (revised Feb 2009).
-In: eTG complete [Internet].
-Melbourne: Therapeutic Guidelines Limited; 2010 Nov. http://online.tg.org.au/complete/ (accessed May 2017).
+2. Psoriasis (published Nov 2015).
+In: eTG complete.
+Melbourne: Therapeutic Guidelines Limited; 2017 Mar. http://online.tg.org.au/complete/ (accessed May 2017).

 3. Mayo Clinic.
 Psoriasis (updated 17 Jun 2015). http://www.mayoclinic.org/diseases-conditions/psoriasis/basics/definition/con-20030838 (accessed May 2017).